crewAIInc/crewAI/README.md

 crew = Crew(
   agents=[researcher, writer],
   tasks=[task1, task2],
-  Process=Process.sequential, # You can use different processes: https://docs.crewai.com/core-concepts/Managing-Processes/
   verbose=2, # You can set it to 1 or 2 to different logging levels )